mediachain/mediachain/rfc/mediachain-rfc-4.md

 This has the hallmarks of a CRDT data structure, which allows a system to achieve eventually consistent state without the need for consensus.

-So what we want to build is a distributed database that supports upserts connecting statements to one or more domain specific identifiers.
+So what we want to build is a distributed database that supports upserts, connecting statements to one or more domain specific identifiers.
 Low level plumbing data structure, as dumb as possible; rich relations between objects can be expressed with merkle DAGs in object content (userland)

-Domain-specific identifiers instead of opaque pointers allow sources to maintain their own internal schema meaningful to humans
+### Domain-specific identifiers instead of opaque pointers
+Allows sources to maintain their own internal schema meaningful to humans.
+Avoids asserting authority over names and identifiers.

+### Operations
-operations: upsert, no distinction between insert and update
+Upsert, no distinction between insert and update.

+### Namespace partitioning
-We also want to partition the space: semantic namespaces and separation of concern for participating peers.
+Semantic namespaces and separation of concerns for participating peers.
 Peers may be interested in only a subset of the mediachain, so they can only participate in topics they are interested in.
+Natural mapping.

-Moderation and different publishing models for namespaces: control spam, support authoritative sources who maintain control of their own data.
+### Moderation and publishing models
+Control spam, support authoritative sources who maintain control of their own data.
-Public namespaces to support permission-less participation.
+Public namespaces to support permissionless participation.

 ## A Heterogeneous Network of Cooperative Peers